sscafi/CVgenerator/README.md

 # CV Generator Script

 This Python script generates a cover letter based on a job posting from a specified URL.
-It extracts the company name, job title, and creates a personalized cover letter using provided personal information and qualifications. will be making more changes to this.
-Should i create an AI agent to do this ?
+It extracts the company name, job title, and creates a personalized cover letter using provided personal information and qualifications.
 ## Features

 - Fetches job details from a given URL.